The Complete Guide To Credit Card Networks: Visa, Mastercard, American Express & Discover

 Visa is the oldest modern credit card brand.
 It started in 1958 as a part of Bank of America, and it was called the BankAmericard.
 Bank of America operated the business exclusively until 1966, when it started to license the program to other banks.
 In 1970, Bank of America transferred control of the program to a consortium of banks.
 In 1976, the entity was renamed Visa, and the name continues today.

 Visa started to electronically authorize and then clear and settle payment card transactions in 1973.
 Today, Visa has four data centers around the world handling credit card transitions in Virginia, Colorado, London, and Singapore.
-In 2018, it processed over 188 billion transactions through its worldwide computer network.
 Its products include debit, credit, and prepaid cards, all under the Visa brand name.

 Mastercard